Maine Organic Farmers and Gardeners Association (MOFGA)

-The goal of the nirectory is to identify farmers with knowledge and experience to offer others, and to provide an opening for farmers seeking out advice.
-Extension, NRCS and other farm advisors are being used to identify the exemplary farmers.
+The goal of the new directory is to identify farmers with knowledge and experience to offer others, and to provide an opening for farmers seeking out advice.
+Extension, NRCS and other farm advisors helped identify the exemplary farmers.
 The new directory, similar to the original, will be cross-referenced by practice, farm, and location and will include farmer contact information to facilitate information exchange among farmers, thus enhancing awareness of innovative and farm-proven sustainable crop and livestock practices.
 Additionally, we now have the ability to make the information accessible to more farmers though computer-based, interactive web posting systems.
 This will also allow the directory to be much more easily and economically updated on a regular basis than was the edition of twelve years ago, which was only available in hard copy.

 1. 100 farmers in Maine will identify practices new and useful to their system and have farmer contact information for learning these practices.

 2. 50 farmers will make new contacts and learn and adopt new practices for increasing farm productivity through better crop, soil, and livestock management, reducing the farm’s environmental impact.